LSD: Dream Emulator: Development

 LSD: Dream Emulator was conceived by Osamu Sato, a Japanese multimedia artist.
 Sato started his art career in photography and writing music in the 1980s, before turning to digital graphic design and computer art by the 1990s.
 In the 1990s, he began experimenting with CD-ROM technology, creating animated 3D videos with a dimension of interactivity.
-Although these projects resembled video games, Sato's intent was not to create games but to use game platforms as a means of creating contemporary works of art.
+Although these projects resembled video games, Sato's intent was not to create games, but to use game platforms as a means of creating contemporary works of art.
 Sato's first such project was funded by Sony Music Entertainment Japan and released in 1994, titled Eastern Mind: The Lost Souls of Tong Nou.
 It was released in Japan and the United States.
 Because Eastern Mind was released in the United States and received some awards, Sato was able to source funding for his next project which would become LSD.

-Sato still rejected the idea of video games, and wanted to use the PlayStation game console as a medium for creating art and music.
+Sato still rejected the idea of video games and wanted to use the PlayStation game console as a medium for creating art and music.
 He chose the PlayStation as a platform because he felt Sony was already embracing elaborate concepts while he felt Sega and Nintendo had greater reputations as toy companies.
 Sato got the idea for LSD after playing racing games.
 He found racing games difficult and boring since he was not a skilled player, and so he imagined the possibilities of smashing the car into a wall and transporting the player to another dimension.
 He thought it would be more enjoyable for players like him that were unskilled at other games.
 From there, he got the idea of creating an imaginary world with the same irrationality and easily forgettable nature as dreams.
-He did not give the game any objectives because, according to him, they are not essential in video games because even natural human existence cannot be reduced to simple objectives.
+He did not give the game any objectives because, according to him, they are not essential in video games since even natural human existence cannot be reduced to simple objectives.
 For inspiration, Sato pulled ideas from a dream diary written by Hiroko Nishikawa, a game designer at Asmik Ace Entertainment, who had been writing in the diary for about a decade.